UMapx/UMapx/readme.md

 ```

 # Relation to other frameworks
-**UMapx.NET** is based on several separate frameworks and toolboxes ([AForge.NET](https://github.com/andrewkirillov/AForge.NET), [Accord.NET](https://github.com/accord-net/framework)) and some functions have been ported from other programming languages (MATLAB, Fortran, C++).
-At the same time, the purpose of this generalization was the best declarative understanding of algorithms and tools of digital signal processing, as well as optimization and performance improvement.
-**UMapx.NET** is faster than AForge.NET or Accord.NET in signal processing tasks and contains a larger set of functions for matrix analysis, linear algebra and functional analysis tasks.
+**UMapx.NET** is based on several separate frameworks (AForge.NET, Accord.NET and etc).
+Some functions have been ported from other programming languages and their toolboxes and libraries (MATLAB, Fortran, C++).
+The purpose of this generalization was the declarative understanding of algorithms and tools of digital signal processing, as well as optimization and performance improvement. **UMapx.NET** is faster than AForge.NET or Accord.NET in signal processing tasks and contains a larger set of functions for matrix analysis, linear algebra and functional analysis tasks.

 # License
 **MIT**